birnevogel11/zuul-ls/README.md

 The most important reason is that I am unfamiliar with async in Rust.
 Maybe we can change/rewrite these parts in the future.

-Thanks to [IWANABETHATGUY/tower-lsp-boilerplate][tower-lsp-boilerplate].
-It saves me a lot of time to learn how to write a LS from scratch.

 ## Related projects

 - [alexander-scott/zuul_job_browser](https://github.com/alexander-scott/zuul_job_browser)

+## Acknowledgements

+- [IWANABETHATGUY/tower-lsp-boilerplate][tower-lsp-boilerplate].
+   - Save me a lot of time to learn how to write a LS from scratch.
+- [LaBatata101/sith-language-server][sith-language-server]
+    - Learn how to package the vscode extension from it

 [zuul]: https://zuul-ci.org/